barumau/PanGlobish/English/102_ortografie.md

 For example _dog_ is a common word but _Mutt_ is not, it is a proper name.

-Common words, which are in general use, must fit into the normal word structure, and they can include only the normal sounds of Dunish.
+Common words, which are in general use, must fit into the normal word structure, and they can include only the normal sounds of Panglobish.

-Most Dunish words are structurally simpler than the corresponding English words.
+Most Panglobish words are structurally simpler than the corresponding English words.
-Difficult consonant groups are avoided in the beginning, middle and end of words, so _state_ becomes **estate**, _actor_ becomes **ater**, and _saint_ becomes **sante** in Dunish.
+Difficult consonant groups are avoided in the beginning, middle and end of words, so _state_ becomes **estate**, _actor_ becomes **ater**, and _saint_ becomes **sante** in Panglobish.
-Also final stop consonants are avoided, so for example _good_ becomes **gude** in Dunish.
+Also final stop consonants are avoided, so for example _good_ becomes **gude** in Panglobish.

-Dunish doesn't have the TH sounds that exist in English, so they are usually realized as T and D in words that are borrowed from English.
+Panglobish doesn't have the TH sounds that exist in English, so they are usually realized as T and D in words that are borrowed from English.
 For example **da** (_the_), **de** (_they_), **tri** (_three_), and **ting** (_thing_).

 ### Proper names

-Infrequently used common nouns and proper nouns can be more complex than ordinary words, and they can include external sounds that don't belong to the normal sound inventory of Dunish.
+Infrequently used common nouns and proper nouns can be more complex than ordinary words, and they can include external sounds that don't belong to the normal sound inventory of Panglobish.

-For example, family name _Smith_ may remain **Smith** in Dunish, although it is structurally more complex than common Dunish words, and it has the external TH sound.
+For example, family name _Smith_ may remain **Smith** in Panglobish, although it is structurally more complex than common Panglobish words, and it has the external TH sound.

 ## Large and Small Letters

-Both large and small letters (i.e. upper-case and lower-case letters) are used in writing Dunish.
+Both large and small letters (i.e. upper-case and lower-case letters) are used in writing Panglobish.

 Large letters are used in two situations: to begin a proper name,